Sunday, April 29, 2018

 The outcomes of the brainstorming at the workshop, final conclusions, the results of the mobile application survey as well as results obtained from the pre-Congress voting will be gathered, analyzed and published in the Cytometry part A and/or on the ISAC website.

-Facilitators: Soren Ulrik Sonder, Jennifer Stewart, and Ruth Barnard
+Facilitators: Soren Ulrik Sonder, Jennifer Stewart, Ruth Barnard, and Maciej Cabanski

 Not all biomarkers are presented on the surface of resting cells.
 Some biomarkers require that the cells are stimulated first.
 This can be something as simple as a general activation of the cell or specific stimulation targeting a well-defined receptor on a subset of cells.
 The advantage of this type of assay is that it allows the scientist to utilize the cells’ functional response as a biomarker and not just what the resting cell presents on the surface.